TheFirstFen/lnu/y3/code/2dt902/labs/lab1/README.md

 **Data storage component**
 - Stores the data of all other components

-The ***user/supplier component*** facilitate user and supplier interactions with the system.
+The ***user/supplier component*** provides the user and supplier interactions with the system.
 For users, they provide a way to manage personal information, browse products, and place orders.
 For suppliers, they ensure that product availability is updated and relevant.

 The ***employee component*** are crucial for the operational management of the pet shop.
 They ensure that the inventory is up-to-date, customers receive the correct orders, and management has the necessary information for effective business decisions.